ollixx/node-red-contrib-components/README.md

 a description and more (see ideas).

 ## features
-* definition nodes (component in and component return) to define a flows
+* definition nodes (component in and component return) to define a flow
 * usage node (component) that uses / executes a component.

 ## ideas